-- 5.17 Where no representations are received, representations are withdrawn, or agreements are made that a hearing on an application is unnecessary; the Licensing Authority will approve the application.
-In such circumstances, the Licensing Authority will only impose conditions that are consistent with the operating schedules accompanying it and/or are statutorily required of it under sections 19, 20, 21, 25, 41, 73 and/or 74 of the Act. - 5.18 In relation to a refusal to grant a licence or club premises certificate, the notification will detail the grounds for the refusal and specify the process for the applicant to appeal against the Licensing Authority decision. - 5.19 As regards the imposition of licensing hours, where representations are received, the Licensing Authority will judge each application on merit.
-The Licensing Authority will have regard to the overall impact of the licensed premises on the local amenity and any proposals the applicant might submit to mitigate such impact.
-The Licensing Authority recognises that longer licensing hours can be a means of preventing large concentrations of people accumulating in areas which then become overly congested. - 5.20 The opening hours granted on a premises licence should be seen as the maximum rather than mandatory opening hours for the premises. - 5.21 Uniform or standardised hours of operation for premises or areas will not be set thus avoiding a 'zoning effect' and enabling the orderly departure of customers.
-However, there may be circumstances in which the Licensing Authority may deem it appropriate to attach stricter conditions with regard to noise control, an example being customer departure in a particularly noise sensitive area.
-Applicants and licensees should recognise that the Council will continue to encourage the use, reuse and enhancement of residential accommodation within the town centres.
-Operating schedules will take account of this where appropriate.
-The four licensing objectives should be paramount considerations at all times and Licensing Authorities should always consider the individual merits of a case. - 5.22 In relation to premises purely selling alcohol for consumption off the premises, there will be a presumption that the activity will be licensed to operate at all the times that the premises are open for their normal business.
-However, the Licensing Authority will consider the imposition of more restrictive hours for the sale of alcohol at those premises where, for example, that activity creates a focus for disorder and disturbance by people congregating in isolated areas. - 5.23 One of the key concepts underscoring the Act is for conditions only to be attached to licences/certificates that are tailored to the individual premises or event.
-Unlike previous regimes, standard conditions will not be applied to all premises irrespective of their operating practice and circumstances.
-Ideally, applicants will identify the conditions that are appropriate to their premises and address the four licensing objectives, and include them within their operating schedule.
-These will then be translated into conditions which will be attached to the licence. - 5.24 The licensing authority will only attach conditions that are reasonable, proportionate and strictly necessary for the promotion of the licensing objectives.
-We are aware of the need to avoid measures, as far as possible, that deter live music, dancing and theatre by imposing indirect costs of a disproportionate nature - 5.25 The Licensing Authority recognises that some conditions may address more than one of the licensing objectives.
+- 13.1 As regards the imposition of Licensing hours, where Representations are received, the Licensing Authority will judge each Application on merit.
+The Licensing Authority will have regard to the overall impact of the Licensed Premises on the local amenity and any proposals the Applicant might submit to mitigate such impact.
+The Licensing Authority recognises that longer licensing hours can be a means of preventing large concentrations of people accumulating in areas which then become overly congested. - 13.2 The opening hours Granted on a Premises Licence should be seen as the maximum rather than mandatory opening hours for the Premises. - 13.3 Uniform or standardised hours of operation for Premises or areas will not be set thus avoiding a 'zoning effect' and enabling the orderly departure of customers.
+However, there may be circumstances in which the Licensing Authority may deem it appropriate to attach stricter Conditions with regard to noise control, an example being customer departure in a particularly noise sensitive area. - 13.4 In relation to Premises purely selling alcohol for consumption off the Premises, there will be a presumption that the activity will be Licensed to operate at all the times that the Premises are open for their normal business.
+However, the Licensing Authority will consider the imposition of more restrictive hours for the sale of alcohol at those Premises where, for example, that activity creates a focus for disorder and disturbance by people congregating in isolated areas.

-- 5.26 In deciding if any of the attached or additional conditions would be appropriate, the applicant should consider amongst other things: - the type, layout, construction and size of premises - its location - its clientele - the number of people attending - the age profile of the customers - its proposed hours of operation - the nature of any drinks promotions - the type(s) of entertainment to be provided - the times when the entertainment will be provided - the previous history of problems at or related to the premises (including drug misuse and abuse of alcohol) - the ability of the designated premises supervisor to control and supervise customer behaviour
+- 14.1 One of the key concepts of the Act is for Conditions only to be attached to Licences/Certificates that are tailored to the individual Premises or event.
+Unlike previous regimes, standard Conditions will not be applied to all Premises irrespective of their operating practice and circumstances.
+Ideally, Applicants will identify the Conditions that are appropriate to their Premises and address the four Licensing objectives, and include them within their Operating Schedule.
+These will then be translated into Conditions, which will be attached to the Licence. - 14.2 The Licensing Authority will only attach Conditions that are reasonable, proportionate and strictly necessary for the promotion of the Licensing objectives.
+There is a need to avoid measures, as far as possible, that deter live music, dancing and theatre by imposing indirect costs of a disproportionate nature - 14.4 The Licensing Authority recognises that some Conditions may address more than one of the Licensing Objectives. - 14.5 In deciding if any of the attached or additional Conditions would be appropriate, the Applicant should consider amongst other things: - the type, layout, construction and size of premises - its location - its clientele - the number of people attending - the age profile of the customers - its proposed hours of operation - the nature of any drinks promotions - the type(s) of entertainment to be provided - · the times when the entertainment will be provided - the previous history of problems at or related to the Premises (including drug misuse and abuse of alcohol) - the ability of the Designated Premises Supervisor to control and supervise customer behaviour

-Prevention of crime and disorder
+Prevention of Crime and Disorder